s-kunieda-1015/analysis-polymer-chemical-resistance/data/README.md

 ## Note

-These files are excluded from version control due to their size and to ensure data integrity.
+Large data files are excluded from version control due to their size.
-Please download the datasets from the official source before running the analysis.
+Please download the datasets from Zenodo before running the analysis.